 Welcome to the Regenerative Ag Idea Network (REGAIN)!
-This is an online community of practice designed for all regenerative agriculture educators, advocates, and practitioners.
-Regardless of areas of focus, REGAIN is a place to discuss challenges, share successes, access peer expertise, share resources, promote events and create opportunities for collaboration in the Upper Midwest and across the country.
+REGAIN is a national network for all regenerative agriculture educators, advocates, and practitioners.
+Regardless of areas of focus, REGAIN provides space to discuss challenges, share successes, access peer expertise, share resources, promote events and create opportunities for collaboration in the Upper Midwest and across the country.

 REGAIN leverages peer-to-peer knowledge of regenerative agriculture practitioners to increase regenerative agriculture practices, support profitable family farms, protect vulnerable ecosystems, and improve agricultural communities.
 By helping people be more connected and work better together, REGAIN supports broader environmental, economic, and social shifts through agriculture.

-REGAIN acknowledges the past, present and future leadership of Black, Indigenous, and People of Color (BIPOC) in the regenerative agriculture movement.
-Many regenerative practices are rooted in the long-standing stewardship and cultural traditions of BIPOC communities, yet this is too often omitted, mischaracterized, or actively erased.
+REGAIN acknowledges the past, present and future leadership of Black and Indigenous people in the regenerative agriculture movement.
+Many regenerative practices are rooted in the long-standing stewardship and cultural traditions of Black and Indigenous communities, yet this is too often omitted, mischaracterized, or actively erased.
 REGAIN supports regenerative agriculture efforts that honor and integrate:

 - Indigenous knowledge, practices and leadership,